 Marketing: Marketing is a broad subject that can include pricing strategy, social media management, sales analysis, and economic analysis.
 Knowing your way around marketing strategies will be beneficial.

-AI: Thanks to the transformative power of AI and the way it's being implemented across industries, being able to work with GenAI tools to accelerate your marketing efforts has fast become an important skill to add to your wheelhouse.
+Artificial intelligence (AI): Thanks to the transformative power of AI and the way it's being implemented across industries, being able to work with Generative AI (GenAI) tools to accelerate your marketing efforts has quickly become an important skill you might consider becoming familiar with.

 Take coursework or earn a professional certificate.
-Completing coursework or professional certificates in skills you might need can show employers that you know how to do certain aspects of the job.
+Completing coursework or professional certificates in skills you might need can show employers you know how to do certain aspects of the job.
 Try to take courses that will give you the opportunity to complete hands-on projects, so you have something to point to in your resume or interview.

 Mathematics